Hottest day of the year so far as temperatures reach 23.6 degrees in Mayo

 For more info visit: https://t.co/YJqxvBBwTs pic.twitter.com/3ot01s5fmU

-The status yellow thunder warning is in effect until 10pm on Saturday, with clusters of slow-moving thunderstorms expected across the province.
-Met Éireann said lightning and local downpours can be expected in the region during the period, with the risk of flooding.
+Met Éireann’s status yellow thunder warning was in effect until 10pm on Saturday, with clusters of slow-moving thunderstorms expected across Munster.
+Met Éireann said lightning and local downpours could be expected in the region during the period of the warning, with the risk of flooding.

 In general, many areas across the country will be dry, calm and warm for the rest of Saturday, with further spells of hazy sunshine.
 Highest temperatures will range from 19 to 24 degrees, warmest across the south midlands.